mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-We threw a `NoSuchElementException` if the list is empty, wrapping it all together in a `Result`.
+We threw a `NoSuchElementException` if the list is empty, wrapping it together in a `Result`.
 Then, we can use the new function to implement the `getSalaryGapWithMax` function as follows:

 ```kotlin
 fun getSalaryGapWithMax(jobId: JobId): Result<Double> = runCatching {